AllTheLines/CacheTVS/README.md

             - welford:     Use Z-score normalisation based on Welford's algorithm.
 This basically means that the data is redistributed such that the mean is 0.5.
 Useful for overly dark or bright heatmaps. https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance#Welford's_online_algorithm

             [default: exponential]

+        --refraction <Air refraction coefficient>
+            Air refraction coefficient.
+Therefore, how much impact refraction has on visibility.
+Values typically range from 0.1 (less impact) to 0.2 (more impact)

+            [default: 0.13]

     -h, --help
             Print help (see a summary with '-h')